To find your path, start with your passion

 This is the place where we dig in and get to work.
 Our research is tackling a host of complex environmental problems in our communities and around the world.
 We’re putting all our knowledge and expertise to work because it’s on us to preserve our natural resources for the future.

-This is the place where we go out into the forests and fields and streams.
-Our kind of learning is all about being out in the world so we can see and do.
-After all, we’re building future leaders who have the know-how to make a difference and the passion to want to.
+This is the place where we go out into the forests and fields and step into the labs.
+Our kind of learning is about being in the world and using the technology to see and do.
+After all, we’re building future leaders who have the skills to make a difference and the passion to want to.

 Our culture is about community